Raphael-pix/food-charm/README.md

    npx expo start
    ```

-4. Access the application at using Expo Go
+4. Access the application using Expo Go or any emulator

 ## API Documentation